- Study Mode: Full Time

-You can apply to be a volunteer special constable while studying for your degree.
+Getting tangible work experience brings the theory to life and will enhance your employability in the sector.
+Through our strong partnership with Thames Valley Police, you will be able to apply for a volunteer special constable position while studying for your degree.
 Selection to perform this voluntary Special Constable role is subject to a selection process and criteria owned by Thames Valley Police.

 Applicants should be aware that graduates who complete this degree and successfully apply to become police constables will have to undertake a graduate conversion programme during their initial police officer training.

 What facilities can I use?

 You’ll get to hone your professional skills in our Police Code of Practice Suite.
-This regularly-updated facility includes a mock bedsit, custody desk and suspect interview room, as well as adjoining seminar rooms with a live audio and video feed.
+This regularly updated facility includes a mock bedsit, custody desk and suspect interview room, as well as adjoining seminar rooms with a live audio and video feed.

 What will I study?

-You’ll leave the course with:
+You will leave the course with:

-- a solid base of knowledge of policing and criminal justice, drawing on aspects of criminology, criminal justice and sociology
+- a solid base knowledge of policing and criminal justice, drawing on aspects of criminology, criminal justice and sociology

 - strong critical thinking, analysis and communication skills